Non-Toxic Product Guides:

 Our favorites: Bumkins Silicone Grip Dish boasts dividers and a super-strong suction base to help it stay put.
 Ooga offers a wide selection of silicone plates, bowls and utensils, some of which can go everywhere from the oven to the freezer, and they set the bar for safety higher than what is required here in the US.
 Ezpz Mat is a classic and now have an adorable play mat for art in their collection as well.

 While plastic options abound, there are so many great choices for non-toxic dinnerware to choose from, and while the initial investment may be more than its plastic counterpart, these quality items are long-lasting, durable and easy on our environment.
-And for whichever safe dinnerware option you choose, don’t forget to check out our non toxic chemical free cleaning system, Force of Nature.
-As effective as bleach and gentle enough for a high chair, it’ll keep your dinnerware spic and span, as well as pretty much everything else in your home.
+And for whichever safe dinnerware option you choose, don’t forget to check out our family-friendly cleaner & disinfectant without toxic chemicals, Force of Nature.
+Force of Nature kills viruses and bacteria as effectively as bleach but it’s gentle enough for a highchair.
+It’ll keep your dinnerware spic and span, as well as pretty much everything else in your home.
+Force of Nature is safe to use on just about any surface because it’s 100% free from harmful chemicals and residues.